 Whether your project is a victim of scope creep or you’ve just been thrown off the scope, knowing how to manage a change in scope efficiently can help you make the most of a difficult situation.
-With a bit of foresight, you’ll be able to handle an accident, bad weather, or unavailable supplies with aplomb.
+With some foresight, you can handle an accident, bad weather, or unavailable supplies with aplomb.
 Also, these types of scope-affecting issues will be low-impact for your project instead of catastrophic events.

-Let’s talk about the most effective ways to manage change orders for your construction project.
+Let’s discuss the most effective ways to manage change orders for your construction project.

 What Is a Change Order?

 We can define the scope of your project as ‘the work that must be accomplished to deliver a product with agreed-upon features.’
 As this is the case, the final result of your project will dictate the scope, including all expectations regarding the length of your project.